twilliamsorel/trevors-tales/src/_stories/a-night-out.md

 “I swear it’s like I’m watching the Discovery Channel,” I say under my breath.

-Indeed, grinding is more like a primitive courting ritual than it is dancing, but this is the norm (across animal species, in fact — I’m fairly certain baboons and orangutans do the same thing), and I’ve lost many an opportunity to women who were turned off by my indecisiveness in escalating the grind.
+Indeed, grinding is more like a primitive courting ritual than it is dancing, but this is the norm (across animal species, in fact), and I’ve lost many an opportunity to women who were turned off by my indecisiveness in escalating the grind.

 “Confusing, isn’t it, Danny?
 Are we supposed to be assertive, and push for dry humping in the club…” I say, pausing mid-sentence to pull off a spinning move.
 “Or do we show respect, to combat the misogynistic culture, and toxic masculinity, and stuff?”